John and Mary Kormendy: Seabourn Cruise 2025

 University of Texas Astronomy Home Page

-Most recent update: September 2, 2025.
-I am essentially caught up to September 2 -- missing dates are days when I skipped the excursions offered by the ship.
+Most recent update: September 26, 2025.
+I am not quite caught up to September 26 (some movies are uploaded; longer movies are missing).
+Also, missing dates are sea days or days when I skipped the excursions offered by the ship.

 Total visits since July 13, 2025 =